Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Woman biting chocolate bar up close

-The benefits of cocoa and dark chocolate to the cardiovascular system are likely due to the flavonol and theobromine content.
+Cocoa and dark chocolate benefit the cardiovascular system, primarily due to flavonol and theobromine.

 Flavonoids can: